akopulko/ffiiitc/Readme.md

 ### What is does?
 Every time you add new transaction to FireFly III, either manually or via import tool, web hook will trigger and provide transaction description to `ffiiitc`.
 It will then be classified using [Naive Bayesian Classification](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) and transaction will be updated with matching category.

-> Naive Bayesian classifier used by `ffiiitc` is available [here](https://github.com/navossoc/bayesian).
+> Naive Bayesian classifier go package used by `ffiiitc` is available [here](https://github.com/navossoc/bayesian).
 Please read the [license](https://github.com/navossoc/bayesian/blob/master/LICENSE).

 ### How to run?
 #### Pre-requisites